 Here are 10 common myths we often encounter:

-Myth 1: Palliative care is most appropriate for patients who will likely die within weeks.
+Myth 1: Palliative and supportive care is most appropriate for patients who will likely die within weeks.

 Fact: Palliative care is often described as “supportive care.”
 A palliative approach means focusing holistically on physical, psychological, social and spiritual care to improve quality of life whether that is weeks, months or years.